mryamz/Stringy-Math/README.md

 A math library for Java that reseambles Java's StringBuilder but allows for mathmatical computations at unlimited precision.

 ### TODO
-- Fix the placement for the decimal point after multiplication, & division computation.
+- Redo current division algorithm
 - Add sqrt functionality
 - Documentation
 - Testing